phetsims/phet-info/doc/strings-i18n-yaml-fluent.md

-# Strings, i18n, and YAML
+# Strings, i18n, YAML, and Fluent

 PhET Simulations can be translated into many languages.
 The string system relates to many overlapping parts, and must support the following features: